Is AI a threat to the coaching profession?

 There may also be a reduction in the need for humans to speak to other humans as societal shifts, particularly with the increasing use of digital communication, could potentially change how we value human interaction.
 Some people may become more comfortable, or even prefer, interacting with AI for certain tasks.

 Under these circumstances, an all-knowing, affordable, 24/7 access coach is an appealing offer.
+But will AI replace coaches all together?

 What can coaches do to stop themselves being replaced?